acgc99/Godot-Widgets/addons/widgets/README.md

 ### FilteredEdits

-The original addon [Filtered](https://godotengine.org/asset-library/asset/1992) has been embedded into this plugin to avoid dependencies issues.
-There is no problem since I'm the same author.
+The original addon [FilteredEdits](https://godotengine.org/asset-library/asset/1992) has been embedded into this plugin to avoid dependencies issues.
+There is no problem since I'm the same author. **Attention: this makes this plugin incompatible with FilteredEdits, disable or remove that plugin, you will find the same functions here.**

 Extends base nodes `LineEdit` and `TextEdit` with `FilteredLineEdit` and `FilteredTextEdit`, respectively, to filter user input. `FilteredLineEdit` also allows numeric text value clamping.